nasa-jpl/explorer-1/CONTRIBUTING.md

    ```
    npm run percy
    ```
-4. You snapshots will then appear in your Percy project.
+4. Your snapshots will then appear in your Percy project.

 ## Adding components